Logo

 7.

-In childhood, Liberace suffered from a speech impediment, and as a teen, from the taunts of neighborhood children, who mocked him for his effeminate personality, his avoidance of sports, and his fondness for cooking and the piano.
+In childhood, Liberace suffered from a speech impediment; as a teen, he was taunted by neighborhood children, who mocked him for his effeminate personality, his avoidance of sports, and his fondness for cooking and the piano.

 8.

-Liberace concentrated on his piano playing with the help of music teacher Florence Kelly, who oversaw Liberace's musical development for 10 years.
+Liberace concentrated on his piano playing with the help of music teacher Florence Kelly, who oversaw Liberace's musical development for ten years.

 9.

-Liberace gained experience playing popular music in theaters, on local radio, for dancing classes, for clubs, and for weddings.
+Liberace gained experience playing popular music in theaters, on local radio, for dancing classes, clubs and weddings.

 10.

-Liberace showed an interest in draftsmanship, design, and painting, and became a fastidious dresser and follower of fashion.
+Liberace showed an interest in draftsmanship, design and painting, and he became a fastidious dresser and follower of fashion.

 11.